-Inago Mountain forms part of the sky island conservation corridors of northern Mozambique together with Chiperone, Namuli, Ribauè-Mpalue and Mabu (Tolley, 2017; Bittencourt-Silva et al., 2016).
 Inago Mountain is home to several geographically restricted and threatened species of plants and animals of which seven species trigger KBA status.
 The Critically Endangered (CR) Inago Pygmy Chameleon Rhampholeon bruessoworum, triggers criterion A1a and A1e (AZE status) while two other reptiles (Lygodactylus inago and Nadziakambia inago) trigger criterion B1.
 In addition, there is one Endangered (EN) amphibian (Nothophryne inagoensis) that triggers criterion A1a and A1e (AZE status), and three species of insect (Cymothoe baylissi, Alaena lamborni and Neococenyra bioculata) that trigger criterion B1.
 Several of these species are currently being assessed for the IUCN Red List of Threatened Species.
 The three reptiles are all range restricted species and together trigger criterion B2.